jexxa-projects/JLegMed/docs/architecture/002-fail-fast-approach.md

 ## Decision

-We implement a fail-fast approach to ensure that the configuration of a flowgraph is valid and technology stacks are available at startup
+We implement a fail-fast approach to ensure that the configuration of a flowgraph is valid and technology stacks are available at startup.

 ## Consequences

-* When implementing a specific filter, we provide an `init` method that is used to validate the configuration
+* When implementing a specific filter, we provide an `init` method that is used to validate the configuration.
-* When using a lambda expression in filters that requires access to a technology stack, this property information must be handed using method `useProperties`.
+* When using a lambda expression in filters that requires access to a technology stack, this property information must be handled using method `useProperties`.
 * We must provide a uniform way to pass `Properties` information to the `object pool` of a specific technology stack so that it can be validated before assuming that the flowgraph is running
+* This object pool must be initialized by its own static init method of the main-method so that it can register itself at JLegMed BootstrapRegistry.

+Alternative:
+* Instead of a static method invocation, we could use some kind of reflection mechanism.
+At the moment, we do not use this approach to simplify the support for native compilation